-Best fitness watch 2024
+Best fitness watch of 2025

-We found the best fitness watches balance fitness tools with actual 'smarts' like apps and voice assistants.
+We found the best fitness watches that balance fitness tools with actual 'smarts' like apps and voice assistants.

 Michael Hicks is Android Central's resident smartwatch geek, having reviewed or tested dozens of wearables from Samsung, Google, Apple, Garmin, Fitbit, Coros, Polar, Withings, Amazfit, and others.
 He spends his free time running or hiking while wearing several watches at once, testing which is most accurate.